CERVICAL MYELOPATHY

 Cervical Myelopathy Explained

 Neck PainCervical myelopathy is when the spinal cord in the cervical spine (neck) becomes compressed.
 To provide a definition, the cervical part of your spine is comprised of seven vertebrae (C1 through C7), six intervertebral discs, and eight nerve roots.
 Furthermore, the spinal cord travels within a column with the vertebrae in the front and intervertebral discs in the rear.
-Furthermore, eight nerve roots branch out from the cervical spine and regulate the function of your shoulders, arms, and hands.
+Additionally, eight nerve roots branch out from the cervical spine and regulate the function of your shoulders, arms, and hands.
 Cervical myelopathy occurs as a dangerous disorder that affects the cervical spine and can cause nerve damage, including paralysis and death if left untreated.
 Thus, this condition can require a quick surgical response.

 Types of Myelopathy?